Palmidence/Changelogs/releases/latest.md

-## v1.0.0 Patch 3
+## v1.0.1 BETA
 **Trolley**
 - Trolley levels have now been added!
 Hop on the trolley and level up your Trolley Level for three more laff points.
+- ALL trolley jellybean rewards are now doubled.
+- Fix a crash in the Tug-of-War minigame when you face off against a "The Mingler" Cog.

 **Quests**
 - Fixed an issue that displayed the wrong Exp values
 - Fixed an issue that allowed players to get a quest early
 - Fixed an issue that didn't let players pick up treasures
-- Tweaked YOTT building quests to 'Anywhere.'
+- Tweaked Ye Olde Toontowne building quests to 'Anywhere.'
 - Tweaked some quest dialogue
 - Added beans to all quests
 - Added sidequest hints to HQ NPCs

+**Disguises**
+- Implement unused Cog disguise walking sounds from Toontown Online

 **Instances**
-- Buffed the number of cogs in the TTC & BB boss fight
+- Buffed the number of Cogs in the Toontown Central & Barnacle Boatyard boss fight
+- The Ye Olde Toontowne boss fight is now 1 level higher per tier
+- Fix an issue where Toons that went sad in an instance would still get credit on completion.

 **Clubs**
 - Fixed an issue that would cause players to crash on receiving an invite to a club